Home

 One wonders whether for the remaining 30 years of her life, Polly may have been confined to bed or otherwise kept away from her family.
 Several grandchildren alive in her lifetime, and who left written records of her existence, did not even know her name.
 In the 1880 census she is listed as "maimed, crippled, bedridden or otherwise..."

 While in Kingwood, Henry and Polly began a family and to accumulate some measure of wealth.
-In 1849, they moved to a nearby farm of 135 acres, called the "Troy Land."
-Within a year or two, a fire destroyed their home, leaving them with nothing but the "shirts on their backs," and Henry sold this farm in 1851 for a $225 loss.
-Polly's accident then occurred around 1854.
-They then moved away in about 1856, the last year Henry was assessed for taxes.
-Most of their children went along; yet, unexplainably, son Ephraim and daughter Sarah stayed behind.
+In 1849, they sold their farm and moved to a nearby tract of 135 acres, called the "Troy Land."
+Within a year or two, a fire apparently destroyed their home, leaving them with nothing but the "shirts on their backs," and Henry sold this property in 1851 for a $225 loss.
 It's odd that Henry did not rebuild his destroyed home with the help of his neighbor-brothers, but rather chose to leave the area altogether.
-Perhaps this suggests that he and his brothers did not get along well.
+Over time, their original Hunting Lot farm was occupied by Alexander Rhodes (1860), Polly's sister and brother in law Sarah and John F. Kreger (1876); and cousins Irvin Younkin and Milton Bruce "M.B."
+Younkin (sons of Rev. Herman Younkin).

-~ House Fire and the Move to West Virginia ~
+~ House Fire and the Move to Virginia (West Virginia) ~

-The Miners migrated to Beeler Station near Cameron, Marshall County, WV, where they lived at the time of the 1860 census.
-Based on an analysis of that census and old atlas maps, Henry is believed to have resided on another man's farm in Greathouse Hollow near Beeler Station.
-The photo seen at right shows the approximate site of this farm, circa 1988.
+Based on an analysis of that census and old atlas maps, Henry is believed to have resided as a tenant on a farm in Greathouse Hollow near Beeler Station.
+The photo seen here shows the approximate site of this farm, circa 1988.
 According to a 1935 article in the Moundsville (WV) Daily Echo, republished by West Virginia Archives and History, Beeler Station was "not a village but merely farms along the road with a Christian church as its only public building."

 Family history notes made in the 1930s by Polly's distant cousin, Otto Roosevelt Younkin (president of the first Younkin National Home Coming Reunion), confirm that the Minerds lived in Greene and Washington Counties after they left Somerset.